Nour-AlSulaIs/202271740-Nour-Al-Sulais-assignment4/README.md

 - A **Contact** section with contact information and a functional form (frontend only).
 - A responsive layout that adapts to desktop, tablet, and mobile screens.
 - A Dark/Light mode toggle implemented using JavaScript.
+- A Skills section featuring an interactive 3D rotating sphere of technologies

 The design was created with attention to layout structure, spacing, and visual consistency.